cyones/hextractor/README.md

 - filter_files Fasta files with known sequences to separate the output stems.

-HextractoR function returns a list with the path of the output files and the result of the proccessing of each sequence (if it was succesful or failed)
+HextractoR function returns a list with the path of the output files and the result of the processing of each sequence (if it was succesful or failed)

 Examples
 --------